moh-a-abde/document-image-classifier/README.md

 # (Training/evaluation is handled by run_multimodal_model.sh which calls Python scripts)
 ```

-## Current Status

-**[COMPLETED]** - All baseline models and the final multimodal model have been trained and evaluated.
-The multimodal approach demonstrated the best performance.
-Results and model checkpoints are available in the `results/` and `models/` directories respectively.

 ## Model Architecture and Performance

 ### Image Baseline Model